adstuart/azure-expressroute-migration/README.md

 - When initially configured, you will receive no routes on the Microsoft Peering.
 Only when attaching a _route filter_ will you start to receive prefixes from Microsoft. https://docs.microsoft.com/en-us/azure/expressroute/how-to-routefilter-portal.
   - You can use this to your advantage, initially selecting only one obscure BGP community, to validate route advertisements are functioning.
   - Once this is complete, you can then select the wider range of services (BGP communities) that you require.
-  - This approach allows a controlled migration, on a per service basis if you desire, when combined with BGP attribute manipulation (as-path-prepend inbound, or local-preference).-
+  - This approach allows a controlled migration, on a per service basis if you desire, when combined with BGP attribute manipulation (as-path-prepend inbound, or local-preference).

 # 5. Further reading